dylandorsey/weekend-3-challenge/README.md

 [x] create button to delete
 [x] create button to save modifications
 [x] assign ng-repeat="toDo in vm.toDo"
-* [ ] When the task is created, it should be stored inside of a database (MongoDB) CLIENT.JS
+* [x] When the task is created, it should be stored inside of a database (MongoDB) CLIENT.JS
-[ ] getFunction is $http GET
+[x] getFunction is $http GET
-[ ] postFunction is $http POST
+[x] postFunction is $http POST
 SERVER.JS
-[ ] create server.js and get it listening
+[x] create server.js and get it listening
-[ ] set up
+[x] set up
-[ ] create toDo.router.js route
+[x] create toDo.router.js route
-[ ] create database-connection.js module
+[x] create database-connection.js module
-[ ] write connection to the mongo-server in server.js
-[ ] create module for toDo-data.js
+[x] write connection to the mongo-server in server.js [x] create module for toDo-data.js
-[ ] create model for toDo-schema
-const toDoSchema = new Schema ({
+[x] create model for toDo-schema const toDoSchema = new Schema ({
-    toDoText: { type: String, required: true },
-    isComplete: { type: Boolean }

 })
-* [ ] Whenever a task is created the front end should refresh to show all tasks that need to be completed.
+* [x] Whenever a task is created the front end should refresh to show all tasks that need to be completed.
 CLIENT.JS
-[ ] postFunction includes: getFunction
+[x] postFunction includes: getFunction
-* [ ] Each task should have an option to 'Complete' or 'Delete'.
+* [x] Each task should have an option to 'Complete' or 'Delete'.
 CLIENT.JS
-[ ] editFunction includes: $http PUT, getFunction
+[x] editFunction includes: $http PUT, getFunction
-[ ] deleteFunction includes: $http DELETE, getFunction
+[x] deleteFunction includes: $http DELETE, getFunction
 * [ ] When a task is complete, its visual representation should change on the front end (for example, the background of the task container could change from gray to green, as well as the complete option 'checked off'.
 Each of these are accomplished in CSS, but will need to hook into logic to know whether or not the task is complete. `ng-class` will come in handy!)
 INDEX.HTML
 [ ] link bootstrap
 [ ] assign classes to elements
 * [see schema code] Whether or not a task is complete should also be stored in the database.
-* [ ] Deleting a task should remove it both from the Front End as well as the Database.
+* [x] Deleting a task should remove it both from the Front End as well as the Database.

 Make sure that you also show us your best styling chops.